nrfconnect/sdk-nrf/samples/bluetooth/fast_pair/input_device/README.rst

    The device model name and displayed logo depend on the data provided during the device model registration.

-   If you use the debug Model ID (for example, the default is *NCS Fast Pair demo*), the notification is similar to the following:
+   If you use the debug Model ID (for example, the default is *NCS input device*), the notification is similar to the following:

    .. figure:: /images/bt_fast_pair_discoverable_notification_debug.png
       :scale: 50 %